Exhibition Guide

 Brave Beauties

-Brave Beauties (2014 – ongoing) is a series of portraits of trans women, gender non-conforming and non-binary people.
-Many of them are also beauty pageant contestants.
-Queer beauty pageants offer a space of resistance within the Black LGBTQIA+ community in South Africa.
-They are a place where individuals can realise and express their beauty outside heteronormative and white supremacist cultures.
-Muholi has commented that these participants ‘enter beauty pageants to change mind-sets in the communities they live in, the same communities where they are most likely to be harassed, or worse.’
+Brave Beauties (2014 – ongoing) is a series of portraits of trans women, gender non-conforming and non-binary people, inspired by fashion magazine covers.
+Many of the participants in this series are beauty pageant contestants.
+Queer beauty pageants offer a space of resistance for the Black LGBTQIA+ community in South Africa.
+They are a place where people can realise and express their beauty outside heteronormative and white supremacist norms.
+Muholi won second place in such a pageant in 1997.
+They have commented that these participants ‘enter beauty pageants to change mindsets in the communities they live in, the same communities where they are most likely to be harassed, or worse’.

-As with all of Muholi’s images, the portraits are created through a collaborative process.
+These images aim to challenge queerphobic and transphobic stereotypes and stigmas in the fashion industry.
+Muholi has questioned whether ‘South Africa, as a democratic country, would have an image of a trans woman on the cover of a magazine’.
+As with all Muholi’s images, the portraits are created through a collaborative process.
 Muholi and the participant determine the location, clothing and pose together, focusing on producing images that are empowering for both the participant and the audience.

 Room 6